Pathology - 24-hour urine collections (including those for 5-HIAA)

 Why is a 24-hour urine collection needed?

 Urine contains many waste products and chemicals produced by the body.
-In some situations, measurement of a particular chemical can help in identification or monitoring of a disease.
+In some situations, measurement of a particular chemical can help in diagnosing or monitoring a condition or disease.

 What do we look for?